coderolls/coderolls-blog/_posts/java-time/2021-05-13-how-to-get-current-timestamps-in-java.md

 Timestamp timestampFromDateObject = new Timestamp(date.getTime());

 ```
-Also we can convert the `java.time.Instant` to `java.sql.Timestamp` or vice versa.
+Also, we can convert the `java.time.Instant` to `java.sql.Timestamp` or vice versa.

 **Instant To Timestamp**